nstack/stackhut/docs/getting_started/installation.rst

 This page describes installing the command-line StackHut Toolkit so you can rapidly develop, test, and deploy your services.

-All releases found on the stackhut repo's `release page <https://github.com/stackhut/stackhut/releases>`_.
+All releases can be found on the stackhut repo's `release page <https://github.com/stackhut/stackhut/releases>`_.

 Binary/Standalone Install
 -------------------------